-When Jesus entered Jerusalem on Palm Sunday, the people praised Him, but did they know who He really was?
+When Jesus entered Jerusalem on Palm Sunday, the people praised Him.
+But did they know who He really was?
 Sadly, the same crowd that gave Jesus praise upon His entry later called for His crucifixion.
-Alistair Begg suggests that professing Christians can also fall prey to this kind of hypocrisy when people honor Christ with their mouths, but their hearts are far from Him.
+Alistair Begg suggests that professing Christians can also fall prey to this kind of hypocrisy when we honor Christ with our mouths but our hearts are far from Him.

 1Six days before the Passover, Jesus therefore came to Bethany, where Lazarus was, whom Jesus had raised from the dead.
 2So they gave a dinner for him there.
 Martha served, and Lazarus was one of those reclining with him at table.
 3Mary therefore took a pound1 of expensive ointment made from pure nard, and anointed the feet of Jesus and wiped his feet with her hair.
 The house was filled with the fragrance of the perfume.
 4But Judas Iscariot, one of his disciples (he who was about to betray him), said, 5“Why was this ointment not sold for three hundred denarii2 and given to the poor?”
 6He said this, not because he cared about the poor, but because he was a thief, and having charge of the moneybag he used to help himself to what was put into it.
 7Jesus said, “Leave her alone, so that she may keep it3 for the day of my burial.
 8For the poor you always have with you, but you do not always have me.”

 9When the large crowd of the Jews learned that Jesus4 was there, they came, not only on account of him but also to see Lazarus, whom he had raised from the dead.
 10So the chief priests made plans to put Lazarus to death as well, 11because on account of him many of the Jews were going away and believing in Jesus.